cube-js/cube/docs/content/Examples-Tutorials-Recipes/Refreshing-select-partitions.md

 | 3   | 3      | shipped    | 2021-09-01 10:27:38 | 2021-09-02 01:12:38 |
 | 4   | 4      | completed  | 2021-09-20 10:27:38 | 2021-09-20 10:27:38 |

-In our case, each order has `created_at` and `update_at` properties.
-The `update_at` property is the last order update timestamp.
-To create a pre-aggregation splitting to partitions, we need to specify the [`partitionGranularity` property](https://cube.dev/docs/schema/reference/pre-aggregations#partition-granularity).
+In our case, each order has `created_at` and `updated_at` properties.
+The `updated_at` property is the last order update timestamp.
+To create a pre-aggregation with partitions, we need to specify the [`partitionGranularity` property](https://cube.dev/docs/schema/reference/pre-aggregations#partition-granularity).
 Partitions will be split monthly by the `created_at` dimension.